-Since its inception in 2019, VITFIT (Vitis vinifera durch Forschung, Innovation und Transfer) is the largest applied research project in the field of organic viticulture in Germany.
+Since its inception in 2019, VITFIT (Gesunde Reben, Vitis vinifera, im Ökoweinbau durch Forschung, Innovation und Transfer) is the largest applied research project in the field of organic viticulture in Germany.

-For the first time, this joint project brings together all leading institutions of German viticulture research, organic growers’ associations, as well as industry representatives and organic wine growers.
+For the first time, this joint project brings together all leading institutions of German viticultural research, organic growers’ associations, as well as industry representatives and organic wine growers.

-This interdisciplinary network utilizes a digital platform, allowing founding partners and all interested in the project to conveniently exchange information.
-Increased participation in the research process and deepened insights into technology innovations are as important as effective communications and the sustained knowledge transfer between all stakeholders.
+This interdisciplinary network utilizes a digital platform, allowing founding partners and all interested in the project to exchange information continuously.
+Participation in the research process and in technical insights is as much a priority as the communication and knowledge transfer between individual actors from practice, consulting and research.

 Development and optimization of crop protection strategies against downy mildew in organic cultivation of established and new grape varieties

-Breeding, wine stylistics, market acceptance and economic feasibility of new grape varieties
+Breeding, wine stylistics, market acceptance and economic feasibility studies of new grape varieties

 Adaptation of the forecast model “VitiMeteo Rebenperonospora“ to new grape varieties and organic viticulture